Niobium: Compounds

 In many ways, niobium is similar to tantalum and zirconium.
 It reacts with most nonmetals at high temperatures; with fluorine at room temperature; with chlorine at 150 C and hydrogen at 200 C; and with nitrogen at 400 C, with products that are frequently interstitial and nonstoichiometric.
 The metal begins to oxidize in air at 200 C. It resists corrosion by acids, including aqua regia, hydrochloric, sulfuric, nitric and phosphoric acids.
 Niobium is attacked by hot concentrated sulfuric acid, hydrofluoric acid and hydrofluoric/nitric acid mixtures.
 It is also attacked by hot, saturated alkali metal hydroxide solutions.

-Although niobium exhibits all of the formal oxidation states from +5 to −1, the most common compounds have niobium in the +5 state.
+Although niobium exhibits all of the formal oxidation states from +5 to −1 and −3, the most common compounds have niobium in the +5 state.
 Characteristically, compounds in oxidation states less than 5+ display Nb–Nb bonding.
 In aqueous solutions, niobium only exhibits the +5 oxidation state.
 It is also readily prone to hydrolysis and is barely soluble in dilute solutions of hydrochloric, sulfuric, nitric and phosphoric acids due to the precipitation of hydrous Nb oxide.
 Nb(V) is also slightly soluble in alkaline media due to the formation of soluble polyoxoniobate species.

 Oxides, niobates and sulfides

-Niobium forms oxides in the oxidation states +5 (Nb2O5), +4 (NbO2), and the rarer oxidation state, +2 (NbO).
+Niobium forms oxides in the oxidation states +5 (link=Niobium pentoxide|Nb2O5), +4 (link=Niobium dioxide|NbO2), and the rarer oxidation state, +2 (NbO).
 Most common is the pentoxide, precursor to almost all niobium compounds and alloys.
 Niobates are generated by dissolving the pentoxide in basic hydroxide solutions or by melting it in alkali metal oxides.
 Examples are lithium niobate (LiNbO3) and lanthanum niobate (LaNbO4).
-Lithium niobate has a trigonally distorted perovskite-like structure, whereas the lanthanum niobate contains lone NbO_{4}^{3−} ions.
+Lithium niobate has a trigonally distorted perovskite-like structure, whereas the lanthanum niobate contains lone NbO_{4}(3-) ions.
 The layered niobium sulfide (NbS2) is also known.

 Materials can be coated with a thin film of niobium(V) oxide chemical vapor deposition or atomic layer deposition processes, produced by the thermal decomposition of niobium(V) ethoxide above 350 C.